dburriss/learn-with-me/programming-in-go/README.md

 Now that we understand how to add methods to a type it is a good time to talk about Go interfaces.
 A type does not explicitly implement an interface in Go.
 If it implements the members of the interface, then it implicitly implements that type.

-As an example lets look at the [Formatter](https://pkg.go.dev/fmt#Formatter) interface from the standard go `fmt` package.
+As an example, lets look at the [Formatter](https://pkg.go.dev/fmt#Formatter) interface from the standard Go `fmt` package.

 ```go
 type Formatter interface {